Testing ECMAScript Modules Natively in Jest

 });

-Finally, we should pass the --experimental-vm-modules
+To run our test, we need to pass the --experimental-vm-modules

 .